Yrrrrrf/cookiecutter-templates/README.md

-# cookiecutter templates
+# Data Science Project Template

-This repository contains a collection of cookiecutter templates for various projects.
+This template is thinked for data science projects.

+It includes a directory structure that allow you to organize your project in a way that is easy to understand and maintain.

-### Create App Template
+## Create App Template
 ```
 cookiecutter https://github.com/Yrrrrrf/cookiecutter-templates --checkout data_science
 ```

-### Generated Project Structure
+## Generated Project Structure
 ```bash
 project_name/  # root directory
 │   .gitignore